OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 The current version of Android executes this bytecode on the Android runtime (ART).
 ART is the successor to Android's original runtime, the Dalvik Virtual Machine (DVM).
 The key difference between Dalvik and ART is the way the bytecode is executed.

 In the DVM, bytecode is translated into machine code at execution time, a process known as *just-in-time* (JIT) compilation.
-JIT compilation adversely affects performance: the compilation must be performed every time the app is executed.
-To improve performance, Android introduced the [Android Runtime (ART)](https://source.android.com/devices/tech/dalvik/configure#how_art_works) to replace the DVM.
+This enables the runtime to benefit from the speed of compiled code while maintaining the flexibility of code interpretation.
+To further improve performance, Android introduced the [Android Runtime (ART)](https://source.android.com/devices/tech/dalvik/configure#how_art_works) to replace the DVM.
 ART uses a hybrid combination of *ahead-of-time* (AOT) , JIT and profile-guided compilation.
 Apps are recompiled on the device.
-During this recompilation process device specific optimizations can be performed on the code.
-This recompiled code is then used for all subsequent executions.
+While the code is being recompiled, device-specific and advanced code optimizations techniques can be applied.
+The final recompiled code is then used for all subsequent executions.
 AOT improves performance by a factor of two while reducing power consumption, due to the device-specific optimizations.

 Android apps don't have direct access to hardware resources, and each app runs in its own virtual machine or sandbox.
 This enables the OS to have precise control over resources and memory access on the device.
 For instance, a crashing app doesn't affect other apps running on the same device.
 Android controls the maximum number of system resources allocated to apps, preventing any one app from monopolizing too many resources.
 At the same time, this sandbox design can be considered as one of the many principles in Android's global defense-in-depth strategy.
 A malicious third-party application, with low privileges, shouldn't be able to escape it's own runtime and read the memory of a victim application on the same device.
 In the following section we take a closer look at the different defense layers in the Android operating system.